PLEASE DONATE NOW

 In March 2007 a six day reading of names of those killed in Iraq was organised by New York “Grannies for Peace” outside the Army Recruiting Centre.

-These are four of many similar events commemorating the deaths of Iraqis which rely on IBC’s detailed data gathering, not always, but sometimes also, at personal risk to those commemorating them.
+These are some of the many similar events commemorating the deaths of Iraqis which rely on IBC’s detailed data gathering, not always, but sometimes also, at personal risk to those commemorating them.